tyvision/cloud-dfir-lab/aws/readme.md

 ## Getting started guides

+The easiest way to run the project on local machine is by using docker-compose.

 ### Getting started with logcollector code
 Every python script has example command line of how to run it in the file header.